Igthife/Igthife.github.io/README.md

 ### Summary

-For this enhancement, I chose to enhance my application’s database by implementing a portion of my database in Google's Firebase.
+For this enhancement, I chose to enhance my application’s database by implementing a portion of my database in Google's Firebase Realtime Database.
  I had no experience with Firebase going into this enhancement and decided to use it to show my ability to learn new technologies as well as my understanding of databases in general.
 Before this enhancement, I was using SQLite with Android persistence rooms library with 3 databases.
 One for users, one for goal weights, and a final one for daily weights.
 I only converted my goal weight